cccteam/deployment-tools/README.md

 # deployment-tools

-This repository provides a CLI tool for managing database operations during deployments, with a focus on Google Cloud Spanner.
+This repository provides a CLI tool for managing actions that happen during a deployment

 ## Overview

-The CLI is designed to help automate and safely manage schema and data migrations for Spanner databases.
+The CLI is currently designed to help automate and safely manage schema and data migrations for Spanner databases.
 It provides commands for:

 - **Bootstrapping** a database (applying schema and data migrations)
 - **Dropping** all schema tables (with safety checks to prevent accidental use in production)